ItsNotCam/MC-Coordinates-Book/README.md

 ## Technology Used
 **Java and [Minecraft Spigot SDK](https://www.spigotmc.org)**

-Java is the language the game client and server are written in, and the Spigot SDK is a third party SDK that allows developers to easily create their own addons and plugins.
+* Java is the language the game client and server are written in, and the Spigot SDK is a third party SDK that allows developers to easily create their own addons and plugins.

 **NoSQL**

-Not every server owner has access to a traditional cloud-based database, or even full access to the physical server that they run their world on.
-As such, I had to make use of **NoSQL**, as it **only relies on a local database file**, rather than a dedicated database application - **this makes it perfect for all users**.
+* Not every server owner has access to a traditional cloud-based database, or even full access to the physical server that they run their world on.
+* I had to make use of NoSQL, as it **only relies on a local database file**, rather than a dedicated database application - **this makes it perfect for all users**.

 ## What I Learned
 In making this project, **I learned a lot about Java**.
 Prior to making this plugin, I was not a big fan of Java and upon seeing that I *had* to use Java, I was a bit put off.
 But after creating this I can say that **I actually really enjoyed working with Java** :)